Deeptig9138/DSA-in-CPP/Problem-Solutions/README.md

 # Problem Solutions

-This folder contains solutions to various Data Structures and Algorithms problems from platforms like LeetCode, Codeforces, and HackerRank.
+This folder contains solutions to various Data Structures and Algorithms problems from platforms like LeetCode, Codeforces, GeeksForGeeks and HackerRank.
 Each solution includes:

 - Problem Statement
 - Approach and Explanation